Michael Davis (bassist): Art career

-After the MC5 self-destructed in the early 1970s, Davis continued exploration as a visual artist while serving time at the Lexington Federal Correction Institution for a narcotics violation.
+After the demise of the MC5 in the early 1970s, Davis continued exploration as a visual artist while serving time at the Lexington Federal Correction Institution for a narcotics violation.
 During this period, he was tasked with creating oversized abstract paintings for permanent display in the prison's Visitor Center and administrative offices.

 Several years of immersion in life in the desert southwest and world travels with various rock bands left Davis with the inspiration and desire to return to his roots as a painter, studying art along the way at The Armory Center For The Arts in Pasadena, California, the University of Oregon, in Eugene, Oregon, and at Portland Community College in Portland, Oregon, and Butte Community College/California State University, Chico in Chico, California.

 In 2006 he collaborated with artist Chris Kro, pro skateboarder Corey Duffel, and Foundation Skateboards to design a commemorative line of skateboard decks and T-shirts.

 In 2007, he collaborated with OBEY's Shepard Fairey on a limited line of MC5:OBEY merchandise.

 In 2009, his painting "White Panther/Big World" appeared on the Cleopatra Records release MC5: The Very Best of MC5.

 In 2011, his painting titled "Black To Comm Sk8r Boys" appeared as the cover art for the Easy Action Records multi-media audio/DVD release from the 2009 sold-out performance by British rock superstars Primal Scream and the reunited surviving members of the MC5 at the Royal Festival Hall.
 This piece inspired a series of four additional paintings, as well as a run of limited edition prints, all featuring the Sk8tr Boys, this time against iconic Detroit backdrops.

 Death

 On February 17, 2012, Davis died of liver failure at the age of 68.
-He was married and had three stepsons, two daughters, and a son.
+He was married and had three stepsons, three daughters, and a son.